DearRude/IranianPresets/README.md

 ## Usage

 ## TODO
-- This page in Persian
+- [ ] Translate this page in Persian
-- Fix Icons
+- [ ] Fix Icons
-- Add a glossory for translated words
+- [ ] Add a glossory for translated words

 ## Acknowladgement 🤝
-- Thanks to MohammadReza Nourozi for his commenting on Translation
+- MohammadReza Nourozi for his commenting on Translation.
-- Thanks to Kiarash.Q for his former Iranian Presets
+- Kiarash.Q for his former Iranian Presets.

 ## Contribute ✍
 In order to to contribute in this project:
-- You can either make an issue and explain how this project can be improved
+- You can either make an issue and explain how this project can be improved.
-- Edit the files directly and pull request
+- Edit the files directly and pull request.

 ## Support this project 💰
 Consider :star: this repo.